SOUFIANETAH/FacultyManagement-Portal-for-RH/README.md

 ## ⚠️ Disclaimer
-The logo used in this project (located in `/public/uploads/logo-2.png`) is the property of [Your University Name].
+The logo used in this project (located in `/public/uploads/logo-2.png`) is the property of [UMI].
 It is included here for demonstration purposes only. **You are not permitted to use, reproduce, or distribute this logo** in any form without official permission from the university.